= Required

 - stable

-?Travis CI environments do not start services by default, to make more RAM available to build scripts.
-Start services by adding them to the services:
+services?Travis CI environments do not start services by default, to make more RAM available to build scripts.
+Start services by adding them to the services: section of your .travis.yml.

 Some examples of services are MYSQL, MongoDB, and ElasticSearch.